QuentinRa/intellij-ocaml-plugin/README-dev.md

 📚 Dune files are highlighted and annotated too.
 They also have their colors settings page.

+* [ ] Only stuff that can be refactored should be an identifier

 ## Live Templates

 A live template is a code sample that is generated when selected in a specified context.
 For instance, inside a method in JAVA (context), when we write "for" and select the live template "fori" to generate a "for i loop".